-The CGCU President needs to be prepared to work on CGCU matters for 8 weeks in the summer holidays during which the position will be paid.
+The CGCU President is also a paid position and the successful candidate needs to be prepared to work on CGCU matters for 8 weeks in the summer holidays.
 It is suggested that these are taken towards the end of summer leading in to the new term.
 During this time, you will also receive a John Elliot bursary (for the amount this will be, please contact the CGCU President on the email address below), have access to an office in College and get invited to represent the Guilds at various delightfully catered functions.